rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 ### Part C

-Add some exception checking to your inventory class to handle if a user tries to purchase more candy than there is in inventory.
+Add some exception checking to your inventory class to handle if a user tries to purchase more items than there is in inventory.

 Bonus: Write your exception as it's own class (as described starting on page 108 in your text).

 ### Part D

 Lets say I wanted to define a new type called a "case".
-A `case` of `candy` would (in addition to the attributes in candy) keep track of:
+A `case` of `items` holds multiples of the same type.
+It would (in addition to the attributes in `item`) keep track of:

-- weight of case
+- weight of case (in whatever system you wish lbs, kg, etc)
-- cost of case
+- discount (cost per case as a percent discount of the original price, like .22)
+    - The cost for a case of 'paper pads' that holds 48 would be 48 * 3.99 * .22
-- amount per case
+- amount per case (count of items in a case)

-Create a class that either extends the `candy` class OR uses composition to create the `case` class.
+Create a class that either extends the `item` class OR uses composition to create the `case` class.
 Explain your method of choice.